Aerobic Exercise Program During and After Cancer Treatment

 Examples of a warm-up:

-• Walk slowly for 5 minutes at an easy pace.
-On a scale of 0-10, an easy pace is about 1-2.
+• Walk for 5 minutes at a slow, easy pace.
+On a scale of 0-10, with 0 meaning no effort and 10 meaning maximal effort, an easy pace is about 1-2.

 • Bike slowly for 5 minutes at an easy pace.